"FIELD OF DREAMS

 The film starred Kevin Costner, James Earl Jones, Burt Lancaster, Ray Liotta, Tim Busfield, Amy Madigan (who happens to be married to Actor Ed Harris who would visit the set), and Gaby Hoffmann (whose mother Viva was an actress for Andy Warhol).
-It was produced by Larry and Chuck Gordon and directed by Phil Alden Robinson.
+It was produced by Larry and Charles Gordon and directed by Phil Alden Robinson.
 Executive Producer was Brian Frankish.

 Field Of Dreams was released by Universal Pictures and was nominated for three Oscars including Best Picture, Best Screenplay, and Best Original Score.
 It won the Saturn Award for Best Film at the Academy of Science Fiction, Fantasy and Horror Films and the Best Foreign Film at the Japanese Academy.
 Phil Robinson also received the Outstanding directorial achievement award from the Directors Guild of America and the Best screenplay award from the Writers Guild of America.

 It was one of the rare triple plays in the movie industry where a movie is successful with critics, audiences, and at the box office.
 The film was a huge success and it has grossed over $100 million worldwide on a budget of only $15 million.

 I have a large movie poster collection and this happens to be a rare theatrical poster for Field Of Dreams from Turkey.

 Another rare poster from the collection - a Field Of Dreams poster from Yugoslavia.

 Be sure to scroll down the page to see three exclusive video clips, seen here for the first time, which I took on the set during filming of Field Of Dreams.